 Shit’s gotten real.

-Let’s see; I think I’ve heard this about five million times.
-I want to say them, “Oh yeah, I’m just an unfeeling, cold-hearted bitch who enjoys torturing herself forty hours a week.
+Let’s see; I think I’ve been asked this about five million times.
+My kneejerk response is “Oh yeah, I’m just an unfeeling, cold-hearted bitch who enjoys torturing herself forty hours a week.
 Want to know what the schmutz on my scrubs is?
 Oh, it’s just a little bit of the copious flood of infected pus that came out of bed twelve’s lungs when we turned her.
 No worries!
 Fun!
 So what it is you’re asking dear?”

 Here’s some of the things I’ve whispered in their ear:

 - “Your visitor is really sad and trying to pick the right words.
 Forgive her.”